Disaster Aid Response Teams (DARTs)

 - A current CV.

-If your application package passes muster, you will be invited to complete a Disclosure and Barrring Service (DBS) check.
+If the outcome of the interview is successful you will be invited to provide a suitable Disclosure and Barring Service (DBS) Check report.